-8.2 What procedure applies to employment-related complaints?
+9.2 What procedure applies to employment-related complaints?
 Is conciliation mandatory before a complaint can proceed?
+Does an employee have to pay a fee to submit a claim?

 The applicable procedure depends on the forum in which the employment claim is brought.
 Employment lawsuits pending in federal courts are governed by the Federal Rules of Civil Procedure, and each state has its own civil procedure rules that apply to employment lawsuits pending in its courts.
 Likewise, each administrative agency with jurisdiction to investigate or hear employment claims is governed by statute or procedural regulations that apply to such claims.

 The EEOC is statutorily required to engage in conciliation before it is permitted to file a lawsuit against an employer on an employee's behalf.
 Otherwise, conciliation is not mandatory before a complaint can proceed, absent a contract or collective bargaining agreement to the contrary.